rubemarjrtech/rubemarjrtech/README.md

 # Welcome!
 ## I'm Rubemar!
 Let me present a little about myself :D
 Back-End focused in Node.js / NestJS | Software engineer :robot:
-Lover of Technology and coding
+Lover of Technology and coding.
+I have experience in developing APIs with Node.js and NestJS, building scalable and robust solutions with a strong focus on performance, testability, and maintainability.

 ## About me